Colorado's 5th congressional district: Politics

 The Republican Party has held control of the seat since the district's creation.
 Colorado Springs, the main population center within the district, is home to many conservative Protestant organizations.
-Among these groups are Focus on the Family, its founder Dr. James Dobson (who is considered by some to be the most influential evangelical leader in the country), New Life Church, Compassion International, HCJB, and many others.
-There is some Democratic strength in this district in urban Colorado Springs and some of its suburbs near Pikes Peak, but it is no match for the overwhelming Republican tilt of the district; however, unlike the nearby 4th that is trending more Republican by the year, the 5th is becoming slightly less Republican due to demographic changes.
+Among these groups are Focus on the Family, its founder Dr. James Dobson (who was at one point considered by some to be the most influential evangelical leader in the country), New Life Church, Compassion International, HCJB, and many others.
+There is some Democratic strength in this district in urban Colorado Springs and some of its suburbs near Pikes Peak, but it is no match for the Republican-leaning rest of the district.

 Colorado Springs also boasts a large population of both active-duty and retired military personnel and is home to many companies in the defense industry, all of which are demographics that tend to vote for Republicans.
 Throughout the district's history, Republicans have won by comfortable margins.
 From 1996 through 2004, Republican Joel Hefley usually won reelections with about 70% of the vote.
 George W. Bush received 66% of the vote in this district in 2004.

+However, unlike the nearby 4th that is trending more Republican by the year, the 5th is becoming slightly less Republican due to demographic changes.
+Notably, after redistricting carved away all of the district's territory outside El Paso County, the Democrats crossed the 40 percent mark for only the second time since the district's creation.